 Few things are more unfortunate for a homeowner than finding out that a rat colony has settled in their basement, attic, garage or other similar space.
 To this day getting rid of rats is a very challenging, time-consuming and tricky process, despite all the advances we’ve made with rat poisons, traps, and other rat control tools.
-In fact, rats are getting more and more resistant to a lot of commonly used rat poison chemicals and they are also smart enough to avoid a lot of traps which makes it even harder to banish them from your home.
-However, since rats can carry various diseases as well as are capable of causing a lot of damage to your property, it’s important that you do everything in your power to try and get rid of them.
+In fact, rats are getting more and more resistant to a lot of commonly used rat poison chemicals and they are also smart enough to avoid some traps and learn to avoid others, which can make it even harder to banish them from your home.
+However, since rats can carry various diseases and are capable of causing a lot of damage to your property, it’s important that you do everything in your power to try and get rid of them.

 Therefore, in this article, we tried to cover everything that there is to know about these nasty vermin and how to exterminate them.
 So, by the end of it, you will hopefully have found the best way to get rid of rats for your particular situation and you’ll be well suited to execute it.